mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/07_dev/01_changelog.md

 ### :material-file-tree: Meta

-- fix for hidden pages not being hidden when in a hidden directory
+- ✅ hidden pages not being hidden when in a hidden directory
-- fix for missing title warning display when file is an overview
+- ✅ missing title warning display when file is an overview
-- fix for links normalization
+- ✅ links normalization
-- fix cross plugins errors when one of the plugins is disabled
+- ✅ cross plugins errors when one of the plugins is disabled

 ## 1.3.0 -2024-04-17